-Our Patented Joint
+Our Proprietary Joint

 Robert H. Eustis, a retired Mechanical Engineering Professor from Stanford University, developed a new way to join two pieces of hardwood using concealed steel rods and space-age adhesives.
-This patented process is now known as the Eustis Joint®, and it creates a joint that is stronger than the hardwood used to build the chair.
+This proprietary process is now known as the Eustis Joint®, and it creates a joint that is stronger than the hardwood used to build the chair.

 The Eustis Joint® allows us to design hardwood chairs without stretchers that are stronger than our stretcher chairs.
 Eliminating the stretcher - without sacrificing durability - allows Eustis Chair to offer two lines of hardwood chairs that truly stand out: elegant contemporary chairs with simple, clean lines: and stacking chairs that are as durable as they are elegant and comfortable.